 "Legacy protocols such as the real-time messaging protocol (RTMP), developed over a decade ago to encode video and move it across networks to clients, will likely be displaced by newer solutions such as secure reliable transport (SRT), designed to further decrease latency and meet the demands of live and on-demand streaming."

-Encrypted SRT streams are great for those of you needing to receive/deliver your feeds via the Internet and particularly for those who root your infrastructure in the cloud, and Cinegy Route is here to help you with your SRT infrastructure.
+Encrypted SRT streams are great for those of you, who need to receive/deliver your feeds via the Internet, and particularly for those, who root your infrastructure in the cloud, and Cinegy Route is here to help you with your SRT infrastructure.

 GPU Decoding in Cinegy Route Player and HEVC Feeds Support

-The new release introduces utilizing your GPU to run your previews in Cinegy Route player.
+The new release introduces utilizing your GPU to run your previews in the Cinegy Route player.

-Cinegy software had been benefiting from this technology starting from v11 generations.
-Started in Cinegy Air, with years we’ve been only improving it and gradually introduced it in Cinegy Multiviewer, Cinegy Capture, Cinegy Convert, Cinegy Title and Cinegy Desktop, and now the time has come for Cinegy Route.
+The Cinegy software had been benefiting from this technology starting from the v11 generation.
+Started in Cinegy Air, with years we’ve been only improving it and gradually introduced it in Cinegy Multiviewer, Cinegy Capture, Cinegy Convert, Cinegy Title, and Cinegy Desktop; and now the time has come for Cinegy Route.

-Apart from general performance optimization, this technology automatically brings in another feature – HEVC streams playback, that used to be a limitation before.
+Apart from general performance optimization, this technology automatically brings in another feature – HEVC streams playback, which used to be a limitation before.